-A few things to note - Mission Chinese doesn't take reservations, so prepare to put your name down and then spend the next two hours drinking as you watch your iPhone as your name trickles up through the list management app Mission uses (a welcome innovation that all no reservations spots need to start using).
-There's a bar in the front, but the bar you need to be hanging out is downstairs, in the back, against the silver wall.
+A few things to note - Mission Chinese doesn’t take reservations, so prepare to put your name down and then spend the next two hours drinking as you wait for your iPhone to tell you your name has trickled up through the list management app Mission uses (a welcome innovation that all no reservations spots need to start using).
+There’s a bar in the front, but the bar you need to be hanging out is downstairs, in the back, against the silver wall.
 After dinner, head next door to 169 Bar, an incredible Bayou-themed dive with live music, cheap drinks, and lots of action.

 Since they charge $7 for bread, they give you dumplings instead.
 Oh sh*t, that rhymed.
 Food Rundown off to a great start.